kingan1/Housing-Data-Visualization/README.md

 2. Navigate to the link that says `Python 3.6.7`
 3. Select `download`
 4. Open a terminal
-5. Run
+5. Type
   `$ python version`
+6. Hit ENTER
-6. The output should be
+7. The output should be
    `Python 3.6.7`

 As long as the version is above 3.6, the program will function correctly